Resources for Students

 For a classroom, grade level or school-wide spelling bee:

-- Step Three: When your student master the study words for grade levels 1–8, they may get a head start on the next level of competition by learning the words in Spell It!
+- Step Three: When your student mastered the study words for grade levels 1–8, they may get a head start on the next level of competition by learning the words in Spell It!

 For a district or state spelling bee: